 If you are still standing, Brighton has some of the best club nights in the UK.
 The legendary Concorde 2 down on the sea front hosts live gigs and club nights, with some of the world’s biggest DJs and producers.
 The glass-fronted Victorian building makes for an incredible venue, and it has won awards for its sound system.

-Another Brighton institution is Cassablanca Jazz Club on Middle Street.
+Another Brighton institution is Casablanca Jazz Club on Middle Street.
 Spread over two floors, with low ceilings and a certain shabby chic, it provides an intimate affair.
 As well as live jazz it has some lively party nights, where revellers of all ages dance the night away.

 Dancing is also the name of the game at Revenge, which has been going strong for 25 years.
 It’s one of the biggest and most famous gay clubs in the south of England, but is also popular with the straight crowd, looking for a late night boogie to some cheesy tunes.

-Like no other club on the south coast, it is inspired by an interesting combination of 1930s gin palaces, burlesque and the steampunk movement.
-Weekends are hosted by its resident DJ, who spins vintage classics.
+Like no other pub on the South coast, it is inspired by an interesting combination of 1930s gin palaces, burlesque and the steampunk movement.
+Weekends are hosted by its resident DJ, who spins vintage classic

+You can also sweat the night away at the Haunt in Brighton’s coach station.
+A former cinema it now hosts regular club nights and live music events and describes itself as Brighton’s ‘most exciting night out’.
 There is so much else going on in Brighton, from karaoke nights at Lucky Voice (Black Lion Street) to wine tasting at Ten Green Bottles (Jubilee Street).
 Our advice is to get out there and see where the night takes you.
 Most likely it will be into the early morning…